What is a Schrebergarten or Kleingarten? Germany’s Little Gardens

 These HIGHLY REGULATED gardens are not owned, they are leased.
 And when I say highly regulated, I might be understating.
 The list of rules and regulations pertaining to a Schrebergarten is a mile long.
 The Bundeskleingartengesetz (BKleingG) (Germany Small Garden Act) covers everything from the legal size of the garden (no more than 400 sq meters), to the legal size of the Schuppen (cottage) 24 sq meters (and you MAY NOT live in it), to what happens when the lessee dies (and, don’t ask, you can’t either be buried there or have your ashes scattered on the plot) (BTW, that’s not really part of this Gesetz, rather the one about burial).

-And the bits that aren’t covered by the BKleinG, are generally regulated by the busy-bodies in the local Garden Oversight committee.
+And the bits that the BKleinG doesn’t cover are generally regulated by the busy-bodies in the local Garden Oversight committee.
 They are responsible for the rules about how high and thick your hedge may be, how often you may grill, and whether or not you may have a swing set.
-(For example… many communities will allow you to have Chickens, but only a percentage of the Schrebergartens may have them at any given time.
-So when those 8 slots are filled, you, and your hens, are out of luck).
+For example, many communities will allow you to have Chickens, but only a percentage of the Schrebergartens may have them at any given time.
+(So when those slots are filled, you and your hens are out of luck).

 what is a schrebergarten

-On the other hand… they do look nice.
-And like in a community with Home Owner Committee… things are kept neat, safe and orderly… (oh gosh, that’s my German showing…).
-For people who live in the city, and want to get their hands in the soil… or sit on their own (albeit SMALL) plot of lawn… the Schrebergarten is the perfect solution.
+On the other hand, they do look nice.
+And like in a community with a Homeowner Committee, things are kept neat, safe, and orderly (oh gosh, that’s my German showing).
+For people who live in the city and want to get their hands in the soil or sit on their own (albeit small) plot of lawn, the Schrebergarten is the perfect solution.

 How to Plant a Schrebergarten of Your Own